 - One must check that the PDF is syntactically correct.
-It is rather easy to create broken PDF: e.g. if a chunk is opened on one page but closed on the next page or if the document isn't compiled often enough. - One must check how good the PDF follows requirements of standards like PDF/UA formally. - One must check how good the accessibility is practically.
+It is rather easy to create broken PDF: e.g. if a chunk is opened on one page but closed on the next page or if the document isn't compiled often enough. - One must check how good the PDF follows requirements of standards like PDF/UA formally2. - One must check how good the accessibility is practically.

-Syntax validation and formal standard validation can be done with the validator veraPDF [10] which can also handle PDF 2.0 files.
-Other options (only for PDF 1.7 and older) are preflight of the (non-free) Adobe Acrobat and the free PDF Accessibility Checker (PAC 2024) [5].
+Syntax validation and formal standard validation can be done for example with preflight of the (non-free) Adobe Acrobat.
+It can also be done (only for PDF 1.7 and older) also with the free PDF Accessibility Checker (PAC 2024) [5].
+There is also the validator veraPDF [10] which can also handle PDF 2.0 files.
 A quite useful tool is "Next Generation PDF" [3], a browser application which converts a tagged PDF to html, allows to inspect its structure and also to edit the structure.
-For PDF 2.0 files there is also a checker based on the Arlington model from veraPDF.
+For PDF 2.0 files there is also a checker based on the Arlington model from veraPDF